jhill1/SEPwC.github.io/_sources/How_a_computer_works.rst.txt

 .. admonition:: Practical exercise

     ** Why C:?**
     What's wrong with A?
-Google and find out.
+Search and find out.

 ..  admonition:: Solution